ijayhub/learning-projects/README.md

 # Learning Hub 🌱

-A simple beginner-friendly static website for learning web development.
+A simple, beginner-friendly static website for learning web development.
 This project includes:

 - A homepage (`index.html`)